jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[north span-85 text-05 text-black]
-<div style="margin-top: 100px; text-align: left">Let's convert this to JavaScript so we play around with it and figure out what is going on...</div>
+<div style="margin-top: 100px; text-align: left;">Let's convert this to JavaScript so we play around with it and figure out what is going on...</div>
 @snapend

 @snap[south span-85 text-05 text-black]
-<div style="margin-bottom: 100px; text-align: left">It turns out the most interesting thing here isn't the magic number itself, but the idea: treating a Float as an Integer approximates a logarithmic operation!</div>
+<div style="margin-bottom: 100px; text-align: left;">It turns out the most interesting thing here isn't the magic number itself, but the idea: treating a Float as an Integer approximates a logarithmic operation!</div>
 @snapend

 @snap[midpoint span-65 text-05]